-The model also promotes narrowing loops to achieve resource efficiency; essentially doing more with less.
+Narrowing loops is all about resource efficiency; essentially doing more with less.

-Finally, slowing loops is encourage to keep resources in use for longer before they are, hopefully, recycled or composted at the end of their functional life.
+Slowing loops keep resources in use for longer before they are, recycled or composted at the end of their functional life.

 - Design for compostability